DinaTolotra/ft_printf/README.md

 ### Usage

-Include the header file and link the library and its dependency when compiling your program:
+Include the header file and link the library and when compiling your program:

 ```c
 #include "ft_printf.h"